cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - B = (a - d)^2 / 16

 Next, let B' = 4 / (a - d).
-Then the birational map from the point (x', y') on the Montgomery curve to the point (x, y) on the Edwards curve is given by
+Then the birational map from the point (x', y') on the Montgomery curve to the point (x, y) on the twisted Edwards curve is given by

 - x = x' / y'
 - y = (B' * x' - 1) / (B' * x' + 1)

 For completeness, we give the inverse map in {{birational-map-inverse}}.
-Note that the inverse map is not used when hashing to an Edwards curve.
+Note that the inverse map is not used when hashing to a twisted Edwards curve.

 Note that the above map can be evaluated with just one inversion using Montgomery's trick {{M87}}.